google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 The days of concatenating strings and subtle bugs are over!

-Heads up: Chrome 66 adds support for CSS Typed Object Model for a [subset of CSS properties](https://chromium.googlesource.com/chromium/src/+/master/third_party/WebKit/Source/core/css/cssom/README.md).
+Heads up: Chrome 66 adds support for the CSS Typed Object Model for a [subset of CSS properties](https://chromium.googlesource.com/chromium/src/+/master/third_party/WebKit/Source/core/css/cssom/README.md).
 {: .dogfood }